littermap/littermap-aws-backend/README.md

 - `sam deploy -g` ([what this does](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html))

-Take note of the values returned in the `Outputs` section.
+Carefully note the values returned in the `Outputs` section.
 You will need them to configure the front-end client.

-Enable outside network access to the database private subnet:
+Authorize outside network access to the database (by default, access is restricted by [security group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html#Overview.RDSSecurityGroups.VPCSec) [rules](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules.html)):

-- `./manage rds-db-authorize-ingress`
+- `./manage rds-db-authorize-remote-access`

 Perform first-time initialization on the littermap database:

 - `./manage rds-db-init`

-This will turn on PostGIS and create tables and access roles.
+This will initialize PostGIS and create the tables and access roles.

-Take note of the `geometry_type_oid` value in the output.
+Take note of the `geometry_type_objectid` value in the output.
 It is necessary to provide it after every database initialization, so redeploy the stack and manually specify the `DBGeometryTypeOID` parameter now:

 - `sam deploy -g`